-- Roast the nuts in the preheated oven for 10 minutes (you will start to notice the nut oils and the nuts will become fragrant).
+- Roast the nuts in the preheated oven for 10 minutes (you will start to notice the nut oils, and the nuts will become fragrant).

 - Drizzle butter mixture over nuts and toss to coat.
 Sprinkle nuts with sea salt and toss again.
-Spread nuts on clean sheet pan and allow to cool.
+Spread nuts on a clean sheet pan and allow to cool.
 Serve in a decorative glass bowl or a silver bowl, along with your glass votives.

 Honey Roasted Almonds